lightspeedwp/wetu-importer/readme.txt

 License: GPLv3
 License URI: http://www.gnu.org/licenses/gpl-3.0.html

-The plugin allows website owners to import destination, accommodation and tour content into the LSX Tour Operator plugin via the Wetu.com content API.
+The plugin allows website owners to import destination, accommodation and tour content into the LSX Tour Operator plugin via the Wetu.com content API

 == Description ==
 Wetu Content Importer integrates with the Wetu Tour Operator system to import destinations, accommodations, and tour content directly into the LSX Tour Operator plugin format.
 This enables a seamless workflow for travel and tourism websites, ensuring rich itineraries and consistent data structures within your WordPress site.